nomad3/remity/remity-mvp/README.md

 ## Creating an Admin User

 The application includes admin-only endpoints (e.g., for transaction approval) protected by the `get_current_active_superuser` dependency.
-To create the first admin user:

-1.  **Ensure Containers are Running:** Start the application stack if it's not already running:
+**Automatic Creation:**
+The default admin user (`admin@remity.io` / password `simon144610`) is created **automatically** when the backend container starts, as part of the `command:` in `docker-compose.yml`.

+**Manual Creation/Update (Optional):**
+If you need to create a different admin user or ensure an existing user is an admin:
+1. Ensure containers are running (`docker-compose up -d`).
+2. Execute the `initial_data.py` script inside the `backend` container, specifying the compose file if needed:
     ```bash
-    docker-compose up -d
-    ```
-2.  **Run the Creation Script:** Execute the `initial_data.py` script *as a module* inside the running `backend` container using `docker-compose exec`.
-Replace the email and password with your desired admin credentials:
-    ```bash
+    # From remity-mvp directory:
     docker-compose exec backend python -m app.initial_data --email your_admin_email@example.com --password YourSecurePassword123

+    # Or from parent directory:
+    docker-compose -f remity-mvp/docker-compose.yml exec backend python -m app.initial_data --email your_admin_email@example.com --password YourSecurePassword123
     ```
-    *   Using `python -m app.initial_data` ensures Python correctly recognizes the `app` directory as a package, resolving import errors.
-    *   This script will either create a new user with the given credentials and mark them as a superuser, or update an existing user with that email to be a superuser.
+    *   This script creates the user if they don't exist or updates an existing user to be a superuser.
     *   Choose a strong password (minimum 8 characters enforced by the script).
-3.  **Log In:** You can now log in via the frontend (`http://localhost:3000/login`) or API (`http://localhost:8001/api/v1/auth/login`) using the admin credentials you just created.
-Requests made with this user's token will have superuser privileges.
+3.  **Log In:** You can log in via the frontend (`http://localhost:3000/login`) or API (`http://localhost:8001/api/v1/auth/login`) using the admin credentials.

 ## API Endpoints Overview